 Method 1 (transaction value): conclusion by the Committee

 The Committee concluded that the basic intention of the Agreement is to apply the term ‘sale’ in the widest possible sense.
-This is achieved by reading Article 1 together with Article 8 (Code Articles 29 and 32).
+This is achieved by reading Article 1 together with Article 8.
 Article 8 provides, amongst other things, for adjustments to the price actually paid or payable in cases where certain specific elements, which are considered to form part of the value for customs, are incurred by the buyer but are not included in the price actually paid or payable for the imported goods.

 Article 8 also provides for the inclusion in the transaction value of certain considerations (‘assists’) which may not pass from the buyer to the seller in the form of money.
 Thus, where an importer imports goods from a processor and supplies goods and services (for example, components, moulds, tools, artwork, design work, engineering, development) to the processor for use in the production of the imported goods, the customs value may be established under method 1.